SUSE/connect/PACKAGE.md

 The gem version will be as a package version by `gem2rpm` tool, so without the bump package won't be updated.

+Please also update `SUSEConnect.changes` file with a list of new features in master since the last version update.

 Then build the gem: